Hateruma

-Hateruma (波照間島; Hateruma-jima; Yaeyama: Patirooma, Hateruma dialect: Besїma "our island", Okinawan: Hatiruma, Northern Ryukyuan: ぱたら Patara) is an island in the Yaeyama District of Okinawa Prefecture, Japan.
+Hateruma (波照間島; Yaeyama: Patirooma, Hateruma dialect: Besїma "our island", Okinawan: Hatiruma, Northern Ryukyuan: ぱたら Patara, Japanese:Hateruma-jima) is an island in the Yaeyama District of Okinawa Prefecture, Japan.
 It is the southernmost inhabited island in Japan.
 It is one of the Yaeyama Islands, and is located 24 km south of Iriomote-jima, the largest of the island group.

 Hateruma, which is composed of corals, has 12.7 km2 of area and approximately 600 inhabitants.
 The primary products of the island include sugarcane, pineapple, refined sugar, and Awanami, a type of the alcoholic beverage awamori.
 Its southern location makes it one of the few places in Japan where the Southern Cross can be observed.

 Tourism

 Hateruma is frequently visited by tourists from Ishigaki on day trips, as it boasts the southernmost tip of land of Japan.
 In addition, the southernmost school and the southernmost police station of Japan are tourist attractions.
 In the only village, several well-preserved old houses showing the traditional architecture with a hip roof, red tiles and a shisa statue on the top can be seen.
 Many old houses are still surrounded by a thick wall consisting of dark coral stones.
 On the south coast, there is a monument indicating the southernmost tip of land of Japan.